 ISU awards top teaching honors to five faculty

-“Idaho State University is extremely fortunate to have faculty on staff with such dedication to educating our students and the entire University community,” said ISU Provost and Vice President for Academic Affairs Robert A. Wharton, PhD.
+“Idaho State University is extremely fortunate to have faculty on staff with such dedication to serving our students and the entire University community,” says Stephen Adkison, ISU associate vice president, Office of Academic Affairs.

 James Aho, professor of sociology, has been teaching at ISU since 1970 and has been a professor since 1982.
 His primary areas of teaching have been religion, violence, social phenomenology and the body.
 He is the author of seven books and co-author of one more.
 His other writings include book chapters, refereed articles, encyclopedia articles, book reviews and a research monograph.
 He was recognized as the ISU Distinguished Researcher in 1993 and as a Master Teacher in 2006.
 He teaches a broad range of classes at all levels.
 Comments on his teaching abilities by recent students include “This was one of my all-time favorite courses during my college career”; “Lectures were so engaging and interesting I hated to miss class”; and “My whole outlook on life has changed because of this class.”
 Aho earned his doctorate at Washington State University.